psgonza/bynario_posts/2017-03-10-simple-Vigenere-cipher-in-python-(and-3).markdown

 [...]
 ```

-So the letter "E" in postion 4 in M[] will be replaced by the letter in position 25 in K[], which is "A".
+So the letter "E" in position 4 in M[] will be replaced by the letter in position 25 in K[], which is "A".
 The same way, the letter "N" in position 13 in M[] will be replaced by the letter in position 19 in K[], which is "U", and so on...

 ```
 E -> K[25] ->A